-SystemVerilog has six five name spaces for identifiers.
-Verilog's global definitions name space collapses onto the module name space and exists as the top-level scope, \$root.
+SystemVerilog has eight five name spaces for identifiers, two are global (definitions name space and package name space), two are global to the unit of compilation (local root name space and text macro name space) and four are local.
+Verilog's global definitions name space collapses onto the module name space and exists as the top level scope, \$root.
 Module, primitive, package, program, and interface identifiers are local to the module name space where there are defined.
-The six five name spaces are described as follows:
+The eight five name spaces are described as follows:

-- 1) The definitions name space unifies all the module, macromodule, primitive, program, interface, and package identifiers defined within \$root among all compilation units.
-Once a name is used to define a module, macromodule, primitive, program, interface, or package within \$root the name shall not be used again to declare another module, macromodule, primitive, program, interface, or package within \$root. - 2) The text macro name space is global within the unit of compilation.
-Since text macro names are introduced and used with a leading 'character, they remain unambiguous with any other name space.
+- 1) The definitions name space unifies all the module, macromodule, primitive, program, and interface identifiers defined within \$root among all compilation units.
+Once a name is used to define a module, macromodule, primitive, program, or interface within \$root within one compilation unit the name shall not be used again to declare another module, macromodule, primitive, program, or interface within \$root in any compilation unit - 2) The package name space unifies all the package identifiers defined within \$root among all compilation units.
+Once a name is used to define a package within \$root within one compilation unit the name shall not be used again to declare another package within \$root in any compilation unit. - 3) The local root name space exists outside the module, macromodule, interface, package, program, and primitive constructs.
+It unifies the definitions of the functions, tasks, parameters, named events, net declarations, variable declarations and user defined types within the unit of compilation. - 4) The text macro name space is global within the unit of compilation.
+Since text macro names are introduced and used with a leading \cdot character, they remain unambiguous with any other name space.
 The text macro names are defined in the linear order of appearance in the set of input files that make up the description of the design unit.
-Subsequent definitions of the same name override the previous definitions for the balance of the input files. - 3) The module name space is introduced by \$root and the module, macromodule, interface, package, program, and primitive constructs.
-It unifies the definition of module, macromodule, interface, program, functions, tasks, named blocks, instance names, parameters, named events, net type of declaration, variable type of declaration and user defined types. - 4) The block name space is Sroot or is introduced by named or unnamed blocks, the specify, function, and task constructs.
-It unifies the definitions of the named blocks, functions, tasks, parameters, named events, variable type of declaration and user defined types. - 5) The port name space is introduced by the module, macromodule, interface, primitive, program, function, and task constructs.
+Subsequent definitions of the same name override the previous definitions for the balance of the input files.

+- 5) The module name space is introduced by the module, macromodule, interface, package, program, and primitive constructs.
+It unifies the definition of module, macromodule, interface, program, functions, tasks, named blocks, instance names, parameters, named events, net type of declarations, variable type of declarations, and user defined types within the enclosing construct. - 6) The block name space is introduced by named or unnamed blocks, the specify, function, and task constructs.
+It unifies the definitions of the named blocks, functions, tasks, parameters, named events, variable type of declaration and user defined types within the enclosing construct. - 7) The port name space is introduced by the module, macromodule, interface, primitive, and program, function, and task constructs.
 It provides a means of structurally defining connections between two objects that are in two different name spaces.
 The connection can be unidirectional (either input or output) or bidirectional (inout).
 The port name space overlaps the module and the block name spaces.
 Essentially, the port name space specifies the type of connection between names in different name spaces.
 The port type of declarations includes input, output, and inout.
-A port name introduced in the port name space can be reintroduced in the module name space by declaring a variable or a net with the same name as the port name. - 6) The attribute name space attribute name space is enclosed by the ( and ) constructs attached to a language element (see Section 2.8).
+A port name introduced in the port name space can be reintroduced in the module name space by declaring a variable or a net with the same name as the port name. - 8) The attribute name space attribute name space is enclosed by the ( and ) constructs attached to a language element (see Section 2.8).
 An attribute name can be defined and used only in the attribute name space.
 Any other type of name cannot be defined in this name space.